 Listen to Shoe Lady by E.V.
 Crowe

-Created by actor Bertie Carvel in response to the closure of theatres amid the coronavirus crisis, the festival will broadcast four plays that had their scheduled runs cancelled or cut short by the pandemic.
+Created by actor Bertie Carvel in response to the closure of theatres amid the coronavirus crisis, the festival broadcast four plays that had their scheduled runs cancelled or cut short by the pandemic.

 “Shoe Lady had a week to go when we decided to close the theatre.
 One of thousands of shows across the country that were never able to reach their full audience.
 This festival allows more people to hear the work and begins to create a sense of the breadth, passion, imagination and talent of this country’s incredible range of theatre-makers.
 While our industry is on hold, this festival reminds us of why we love telling stories and sharing them with audiences.” – Vicky Featherstone